SHARE-HF Decision Aid: Frequently Asked Questions (FAQ)

 How do I use the SHARE-HF decision aid?

-Why choose the LIFE-HF model over other clinical prediction models (risk calculators)?
+Why does SHARE-HF use the LIFE-HF model over other clinical prediction models (risk calculators)?

 How were medication options chosen and where do the estimates of benefits and harms come from?